newjersey/navigator.business.nj.gov/content/src/fundings/growing-apprenticeship-in-nontraditional-sectors.md

 openDate: ""
 dueDate: ""
 ---
-The mission of the Growing Apprenticeship in Nontraditional Sectors (GAINS) program is to promote the expansion and development of [USDOL-approved Registered Apprenticeship](https://www.apprenticeship.gov/employers/registered-apprenticeship-program) programs.
-The goals of GAINS are to establish new programs, expand existing programs, and establish apprenticeship programs in occupations, sectors, or industries in New Jersey not currently registered with USDOL.
+The Growing Apprenticeship in Nontraditional Sectors (GAINS) program aims to promote the expansion and development of [USDOL-approved Registered Apprenticeship](https://www.apprenticeship.gov/employers/registered-apprenticeship-program) programs.

-The GAINS program provides New Jersey businesses/organizations or current registered apprenticeship sponsors in targeted sectors with support for new [Registered Apprenticeship](https://www.nj.gov/labor/career-services/apprenticeship/findaprogram.shtml) program development or existing Registered Apprenticeship programs seeking to expand into new [USDOL-approved occupations](https://www.apprenticeship.gov/apprenticeship-occupations).
+The GAINS program provides New Jersey businesses or current registered apprenticeship sponsors looking to create or expand Registered Apprenticeship programs in new [USDOL-approved occupations](https://www.apprenticeship.gov/apprenticeship-occupations).

 - - -